xkeshav/dotfiles/angular/Angular1_Style_Guide.md

 **libs**

-- save extrenal library/ plugins JS files which package are not resolvable by `bower install` or `npm install`
+- save external library/ plugins JS files which package are not resolvable by `bower install` or `npm install`
   - FileSaver.js
   - Moment.js